JHU-PL-Lab/www-fpse/lecture/lists.md

 ```

 * In the original same-length case we got the result from the first clause in this type, `Core.List.Or_unequal_lengths.Ok [(1, 4); (2, 5); (3, 6)]`.
-* They should have just used the existing `result` type here, these values and types are ugly!!
 * Note `List.zip_exn` will just raise an exception for unequal-length lists, avoiding all of this wrapper ugliness
-    - but in larger programs we really want to avoid exceptions at a distance so it is often worth the suffering
+    - but in larger programs we want to avoid exceptions at a distance so it is often worth the suffering

 #### zip/unzip and Currying